thin-edge/thin-edge.io/GOVERNANCE.md

 It specifies the different functional requirements and non-functional requirements of the project as a whole.
 All the stakeholders must agree on the vision upon joining.

-- The current stakeholders are: Software AG, and IFM
+- The current stakeholders are: Cumulocity GmbH

 Changes to the vision need to be done in a plenum of stakeholders, this makes sure that everyone is aware and agrees to the evolution of the project.